Møns Klint

 9 cultural spots in Copenhagen

-The beauty of Møns Klint is particularly extraordinary on a sunny day where the outstanding white chalky cliffs falling into the emerald green or turquoise Baltic stand as a snow white silhouette against the blue sky.
+The beauty of Møns Klint is particularly extraordinary on a sunny day when the outstanding white chalky cliffs, falling into the emerald green or turquoise Baltic, stand as a snow-white silhouette against the blue sky.

-Vertically spanning up to 128 metres, the cliffs majestically rise above the sea with Dronningestolen being the tallest one.
+Vertically spanning up to 128 metres, the cliffs majestically rise above the sea, with Dronningestolen being the tallest.

 You can either hike the cliffs using the sublime wooden walkways and signposted circuits, use the mountain bike routes, try the zip lines, engage in snorkelling, or visit from the waterside – each thing enabling you to enjoy slightly different panoramic views of the strikingly dramatic white cliffs.